-Within the town centre a primary shopping area is defined which includes the existing shopping centre and the nearby large format stores (B&Q and Morrison) off Station Road.
+Within the town centre a primary shopping area is defined which includes the existing shopping centre and nearby Morrison's off Station Road.

-The approved cinema and retail scheme east of Link Road is permitted and nearly complete.
-This newest retail element is shown as part of the Primary Shopping Area.
+The cinema and retail scheme east of Link Road is shown as part of the Primary Shopping Area.

 Primary and secondary shopping frontages are shown within the primary retail area in support of policy PSP33.
 These include recently constructed units on East Walk as primary frontage.